tauonNeutrino/tauonNeutrino.github.io/_projects/1_project.md

 related_publications: false
 ---

-I was involved in all aspects of Dortmund's sensor preparations for ATLAS phase II over the course of that summer.
-I enjoyed most helping to functionalize the coldbox (used for temperature cycling) and adding code specifically designed to measure the principle angles of the sensor in any given micro-photograph.
-This was very useful for gaining more precision in sensor dimensions!
+Over the course of that summer, I was involved in nearly all aspects of Dortmund's sensor preparations for ATLAS phase II.
+I enjoyed most helping to functionalize the coldbox (used for temperature cycling) through repairs and software functionality to measure the Euler angles of the sensor in any given scan.
+This was very useful for gaining more precision in sensor dimensions, and in understanding the construction process per chip.

 The significance of this was to ensure that in the future, all fabricated sensors that TU Dort. would produce are up to a tight standard of construction.
 Any tiny sensor defect could balloon into missed weeks of collision time and over thousands of dollars lost.

-    ---
-    layout: page
-    title: project
-    description: a project with a background image
-    img: /assets/img/12.jpg
-    ---
+Sensor curvature, warping and misplaced components all contribute to lost science at some level.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">